haroldmei/MLAI/README.md

 1.3 Gaussian discriminant analysis

-1.4 Linear invariance of optimization algorithm
+1.4 Linear invariance of optimization algorithm (Newton's method)

 1.5 Regression for denoising quasor spectra (a step forward of LWS)